VirtoCommerce/vc-platform/docs/fundamentals/extensibility/ui-scroll-directive.md

 ```

 ### Filter expression
-If set this funciton is called after each new page of data is fetched.
+If set this function is called after each new page of data is fetched.
 Does not work with predefined array data function.
 ```HTML
 <ui-scroll-drop-down
     ng-model="currentEntity"